 Visiting Carcassonne: France’s famous Medieval Walled City

-While there are a few too many touristy souvenir shops hawking tacky medieval inspired wares, walking the narrow cobblestoned streets and taking in the sites and sounds of this unique site are well worth dodging the other tourists you may encounter within the walls.
+While there are a way too many touristy souvenir shops hawking tacky medieval inspired wares, once you’re inside walking the narrow cobblestoned streets and taking in the sights you won’t mind dodging the other tourists you may encounter.

 What does the name “Carcassonne” mean?

-3500 BC: Settlement near the present-day site of Carcassonne can be traced back as far as 3500 BC, when the city of Carsac (an old Celtic name) was an important trading hub.
+3500 BC: Settlement near the present-day site of Carcassonne can be traced back to when the city of Carsac (an old Celtic name) was an important trading hub.

-100 BC: Around 100 BC, Carcassonne was first identified as being strategically important and the city was first fortified by the Romans, who called the city the colony of Julia Carsaco and later Carcasum.
+100 BC: Carcassonne was first identified as being strategically important and the city was fortified by the Romans, who named the city after Julia Carsaco and later called it Carcasum.

-462: The Romans finally officially ceded Carcassonne to a local Visigoth King who has ruled over Carcassonne since 453 and who built even more fortifications to protect the city from outside invasions.
+462: The Romans finally officially ceded Carcassonne to a local Visigoth King who had ruled over Carcassonne since 453 and who built even more fortifications to protect the city from outside invasions.

-508: The Visigoths inhabiting Carcassonne successfully foiled attacks by the Frankish King Clovis, who attempted to gain controlled of the walled city.
+508: The Visigoths of Carcassonne fought and won against King Clovis, who tried to overtake the walled city.

-1096: Pope Urban II blesses the foundation stones of the new cathedral (a Catholic bastion against the Cathar heretics).
+1096: Pope Urban II blesses the cornerstone of the new cathedral.

-Present Day: Today Carcassonne has been re-built to its former glory and is now one of the most visited attractions in France (along with Mont Saint Michel), attracting more than 3 million visitors per year.
+Present Day: Carcassonne has been re-built to its former glory and is now one of the most visited attractions in France.

 What to do in Carcassonne